biokraft/my-cursor-framework/02-Cursor-for-Developers/01-Mastering-the-Docs-Feature.md

 ## `@Docs` and Cursor Rules

 A powerful workflow emerges when you combine `@Docs` with the creation of new Cursor Rules.
-When defining a rule that pertains to a specific library, framework, or API, you can use `@Docs` to provide the AI with the relevant documentation *during the rule definition process itself*.
+This involves using `@Docs` to provide the AI with relevant documentation *during the rule definition process itself*, helping to create highly accurate and context-aware rules.

-For example, imagine you want to create a Cursor Rule that outlines best practices for using the Jira Multi-Connector Platform (MCP) tools.
-You could:

-1. Add the official Atlassian MCP documentation to Cursor settings:
-    *   Name: "Atlassian MCP Docs", URL: `<URL to Atlassian MCP documentation>`
-2. Then, when prompting Cursor to help you draft the rule, reference it in chat:
-    *   `@Docs Atlassian MCP Docs`
-    *   Then prompt: "Help me create a Cursor Rule for Jira MCP usage.
-It should emphasize best practices for searching issues and creating new ones, based on the Atlassian MCP documentation I just referenced."

-This approach allows you to create highly accurate and context-aware rules.
-The AI can extract key principles, function names, and recommended patterns directly from the authoritative source you provide, leading to more effective and precise custom rules for your projects.

-This synergy—using `@Docs` to inform the creation of Cursor Rules—ensures that your custom instructions are not only well-defined but also grounded in the latest official guidelines for the technologies you use.
-It's a way to go full circle, leveraging documentation to build better, more intelligent rules for Cursor.
+For a detailed guide on how to leverage `@Docs` for auto-generating rules from documentation, please see [Auto-Generating Rules from @Docs](./02-Crafting-Rules-for-Your-Tech-Stack/02b-Auto-Generating-Rules-from-Docs.md).

 By mastering the `@Docs` feature, you transform Cursor from a general-purpose AI into a highly specialized assistant that understands the nuances of your specific tech stack, leading to more efficient and accurate development.